serialferris/Project-Portfolio/README.md

   - npx stylelint "\*_/_.{css,scss}" --fix (This will fix the linters error, if any)
   - npm install --save-dev hint@7.x (Install the WebHint Linters)
   - npx hint .
 (You should see Finishing... on your terminal)
+  - ESLint -
+  - Run
+  npm install --save-dev eslint@7.x eslint-config-airbnb-base@14.x eslint-plugin-import@2.x babel-eslint@10.x
+  - Run npx eslint . on the root of your directory of your project.

 ## Live Demo (if available)